yzyouzhang/yzyouzhang.github.io/index.md

 <!-- If you are interested in my research or would like to collaborate with me, you are welcome to email me. -->

 <span style="color:red">I am actively seeking faculty positions in academia as well as full-time research scientist roles in industry.
-Please feel free to reach out if you have opportunities or would like to connect!</span>.
+Please feel free to reach out if you have opportunities or would like to connect!</span>

 ### News
+[2024/09] Our new WildSVDD challenge is ongoing at [MIREX 2024 @ ISMIR](https://www.music-ir.org/mirex/wiki/2024:Singing_Voice_Deepfake_Detection)!

 [2024/08] Our SVDD challenge overview paper accepted by [SLT 2024](https://2024.ieeeslt.org/)!

 [2024/08] One paper accepted by [MMSP 2024](https://attend.ieee.org/mmsp-2024/).
 Congrats, Kyungbok!